bplmaps/lmec-main-site/content/education/k12/professional-development.md

 ## Workshops and Courses

-{{< pd-listing image="/uploads/2022-12-08/wiam.png" title="Small Bites 2022-2023: Map Learning for Elementary Students: What Is a Map?" subtitle="Thursday, March 9, 3:30-4:30 pm" description="Join Map Center K-12 educators to learn how we introduce young learners to maps and how to think about them.
-Take away a lesson you can teach right away in your classroom." signUpLink="https://www.eventbrite.com/e/map-learning-for-elementary-students-what-is-a-map-tickets-478273227097" >}}

 {{< pd-listing image="/uploads/2022-12-08/amrev.png" title="Maps in the Classroom: The American Revolution" subtitle="Thursday, April 6, 3:30-4:30 pm" description="Join Map Center K-12 educators to learn how we introduce young learners to maps and how to think about them.
 Take away a lesson you can teach right away in your classroom." signUpLink="https://www.eventbrite.com/e/maps-in-the-classroom-american-revolution-tickets-478320428277" >}}

 {{< alert-box type="warning" title="Online Professional Development Opportunity" icon="fas fa-laptop-house" >}}